Fastlikelava/william-carter-portfolio/design-stories/ssn-card-request-tool.md

 ---

-# 6. Reflections and Future Direction
-     **Summary, Lessons Learned, and Opportunities for Continued Improvement**
+# 6. Reflections and Future Direction - Summary, Lessons Learned, and Opportunities for Continued Improvement

 The SSN Card Request Tool demonstrates how user-centered design can: